 9. The Associated Press reports that the Kuwait Stock Exchange halted trading in 36 companies because they had failed to meet the deadline for providing financial results.
 Two of Kuwait's largest firms, Global Investment House and Investment Dar, are of the number.

-"The state-owned Kuwait News Agency reported March 24 that the country’s 99 investment companies lost nearly $32 billion between August and January, a third of what those companies once owned.
+"The state-owned Kuwait News Agency reported March 24 that the country’s 99 investment companies lost nearly $32 billion between August and January, a third of what those companies once owned.10.
+Charles Levinson at Real Time Economics reports that the Israeli central bank Gov. Stanley Fischer said in an interview yesterday that:

 Global and Investment Dar have faced some of the biggest challenges.
 Global has been in negotiations with creditors for several months after announcing in December that it had defaulted on about $3 billion in debt."